Publication

 Bulgaria

-The effective chairperson of the Commission, Mr. Ventsislav Karadjov, represents Bulgaria at, and is one of the incumbent Vice-Chairmen of, the European Data Protection Board.
+The effective chairperson of the Commission, Mr. Borislav Bozhinov, represents Bulgaria at the European Data Protection Board.

-Compliance by the judiciary in Bulgaria, including Bulgarian courts and prosecution and investigation state bodies, with the GDPR and the PDPA is subject to the supervision and enforcement of the Inspectorate of the Supreme Judiciary Counsel in Bulgaria.
+Compliance by the judiciary in Bulgaria, including Bulgarian courts, prosecution and investigation state bodies (which are part of the judiciary), with the GDPR and the PDPA is subject to the supervision and enforcement of the Inspectorate of the Supreme Judiciary Counsel in Bulgaria.
 The Inspectorate has the powers and authority in respect of the judiciary that the Commission has in respect of all other controllers and processors.

 Notification or registration scheme and timing